 Why Call a Drug Addiction Hotline?

 If there is an issue, the staff at the hotline can help you figure out what options are available for recovery.
 If you are calling to help a loved one, they can give you guidance on how to approach the person in a loving but effective manner.
-If you are calling on behalf of yourself, a hotline operator can outline possible steps for treatment and provide resources available in your area.
+If you are calling on behalf of yourself, the person taking calls on the hotline can outline possible steps for treatment and provide resources available in your area.
 The call is free and also completely confidential.
 With no risk to yourself or your loved one, you can find the help needed.

 Is There a Difference Between Drug Abuse and Drug Addiction?

 The term drug abuse implies the improper use of a substance.
 For example, someone who uses prescription pain medication in a way that is not directed by their doctor might be abusing drugs.
 People with no history of drug abuse or addiction might find themselves developing a dependence on prescription painkillers that they innocently began to use after a surgery.
+There is also the term tolerance, where with continued use, the person needs more and more of the drug to get the same effect.
+There is also the term drug ceiling effect, where taking higher and higher doses no longer relieves symptoms, such as pain or anxiety, any better, but the side effects become worse.
 Unfortunately, drug abuse can often lead to addiction.

 What Is Drug Addiction?